mosaic-design-system/docs/src/components/dialog.md

       The following rules apply to all types of Dialogs:

-      * Avoid using "OK" as a button label.
-Always be specific about a button's action, e.g. "Save changes" or "Delete user"

-      * Avoid using a scroll bar in Dialogs

-      * Avoid making Dialogs take up a whole screen.
-Consider creating a new page instead

-      * Dialogs must only be used for short forms

       * Inputs in form Dialogs must stack vertically.
 Avoid multiple columns
     icon: file_invoice